 or Low-Income Subsidy (LIS)

 Some people are automatically eligible for the low-income subsidy.
-Those include people who are: full-benefit dual eligibles; SSI recipients with Medicare; Medicare Savings Programs participants.
+Those include people who are full-benefit dual eligible, SSI recipients with Medicare, and Medicare Savings Programs participants.

-Some people must apply through the Social Security Administration.
+Some people must apply.
 This includes Medicare beneficiaries with income below 150% Fixed Poverty Level.
-(See the table below for income and asset eligibility information)
+(See the table below for income and asset eligibility information).

-Generally, dual eligibles and others deemed eligible for low-income subsidy pay no Part D plan premiums or deductibles, but pay $3.95 for generic drugs and $9.85 for brand-name drugs, depending on their income.
+Generally, dual eligibles and others who are deemed eligible for this low-income subsidy pay no Part D plan premiums or deductibles, but pay $4.15 for generic drugs and $10.35 for brand-name drugs, depending on their income.